 The priestess held perfect pressure and poise and though I had no idea what the Hindu mantras she softly chanted were – apparently my body understood.
 I left feeling light as a feather, listening to the waves rolls in, blissfully unaware that soon I too would find romantic pleasure at Hotel Tugu.
 But that’s another story.

 What really puts this hotel into my ‘most memorable’ category is its ability to deliver an authentic Indonesian experience, steeped in traditional culture whilst maintaining the highest degree of luxury.
 Nowadays that’s something that most modern hotels on the beautiful island of Bali lack.
-Hotel Tugu’s calming surroundings provide an incredibly peaceful atmosphere.
+Hotel Tugu’s calming surroundings provide an incredibly peaceful atmosphere and I stand by my claim that it is one of Bali’s most romantic hotels.
 The building itself and the expansive yet intimate grounds naturally emanate a purposeful sense of romance.
 It was here I found a somewhat tangible soulful experience.
 An experience I didn’t know I was truly seeking until I was immersed in it and one that will stay with me long since my return.
 Hotel Tugu claims to be the Art, Soul and Romance of Indonesia and I for one wholeheartedly agree.

 KEY ATTRACTIONS & ACTIVITIES: